Evonik Industries (FRA:EVK) Given a €34.00 Price Target at UBS Group

-UBS Group set a €34.00 ($36.96) price target on Evonik Industries (FRA:EVK – Get Rating) in a research note issued to investors on Monday, Borsen Zeitung reports.
+UBS Group set a €34.00 ($37.36) price target on Evonik Industries (FRA:EVK – Get Rating) in a report issued on Monday morning, Borsen Zeitung reports.

 Evonik Industries AG engages in the specialty chemicals business.
 It operates through Specialty Additives, Nutrition & Care, Smart Materials, Performance Materials, and Services segments.
 The Specialty Additives segment provides polyurethane additives, organically modified silicones, isophorones, epoxy curing agents, oil additives, fumed silicas, matting agents, TAA and TAA derivatives, and acetylenic diol-based surfactants for consumer goods and specialized industrial applications.